nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `assign aid/1 pid/A03 id/1` : Assigns `John Doe` to `Project Charlie`.

+   - `listassignments` : Lists all assignments.

-   - `unassign aid/1 ` : Undoes the previous assignment.
+   - `unassign aid/1 ` : Undoes the assignment with Assignment ID 1.

    - `exit` : Exits the app.